tombh/streaming/JOURNAL.md

 _Ordered by most-likely-to-be-working-on-now first_

-CLI Tools LSP
+Super Glass LSP
+  * [ ] Defer debounced diagnostics to ensure final doc change still gets diagnosed
+  * [ ] Fix formatter when buffer's number of lines differs from what's on disk
+  * [ ] I feel like there's a bit too much implementation-specific code in the unit tests.
+Eg; needing unique config_ids to bust the debounce between async tests
   * [ ] Support workspaceEdit?
 Start to prototype in-editor email client
-  * [ ] Test for at least one CLI tool error
+  * [ ] Test for at least one CLI tool error (publish new Pygls vesion with improved error handling)
+  * [ ] Test on windows
   * [ ] Apoyar language_id wildcard con "\*"
   * [ ] Add a changelog file.
 Automate?
   * [ ] Hook into LSP progress/status to give feedback about subshell progress and bad config